-He is a stablemate of two-division world champion and rising young superstar Vasily Lomachenko, who was voted the Boxing Writers Association of America’s “2017 Fighter of the Year,” top light heavyweight contender Oleksandr Gvozdyk, welterweight prospect Alexander Besputin, and super lightweight prospect Maxim Dadashev.
+He is a stablemate of three-division world champion and rising young superstar Vasiliy Lomachenko, who was voted the Boxing Writers Association of America’s “2017 Fighter of the Year,” top light heavyweight contender Oleksandr Gvozdyk, welterweight prospect Alexander Besputin, and super lightweight prospect Maxim Dadashev.
 All are managed by Egis Klimas, the Boxing Writers Association of America’s “Manager of the Year” in 2016 and 2017, and promoted by Top Rank.

-Fayzi said through an interpreter, “I moved to Oxnard, California, on January 24, 2017.
+In an earlier interview, Fayzi said through an interpreter, “I moved to Oxnard, California, on January 24, 2017.
 I like California a lot, but I’m really concentrating on my boxing.

 “I train at my manager’s gym – it’s called Boxing Laboratory.
 Abror Tursonpolatov has been my trainer since I first started boxing.